-This is sparsely populated South East Cornwall and Botelet, a patchwork of ancient fields, lanes and a wet woodland, is found between Herodsfoot and Couch’s Mill, capped by the Neolithic Hill Fort of Bury Down.
+This is sparsely populated South East Cornwall and Botelet, a patchwork of ancient fields, lanes and a wet woodland, is found between Herodsfoot and Couch’s Mill, capped by the Iron Age Hill Fort of Bury Down.
 The farm, its buildings and tradition have slowly evolved and many historic farm practices have been kept alive for generations.
-Cattle and sheep graze the wild flower meadows.
+Cattle and sheep graze the meadows.

 People have stayed at Botelet since the original bed and breakfast in the 30’s, even slept in an old railway banana van in the 50's and 60's.
 Today you can choose from a small selection of green accommodation.
-Sleep with nature in a Mongolian yurt, camp in a wild flower meadow, nest up in a farm cottage with 3’ stone walls or take informal organic farmhouse bed and breakfast.
+Sleep with nature in a Mongolian yurt, camp in a wild flower meadow, or nest up in an historic farm cottage.
 Enjoy a non-fussy healthy lifestyle amongst history, art & natural beauty.
 Hanging lichen on the trees show the purity of the air.
-For those needing to work or stay in touch with the outside world, WiFi and espresso coffee are on tap around the buildings.

 If you just want time out, have educational interests or need a special location, we are here to help.
-Julie, Richard, Tia, David and Barbara look forward to meeting you.
+Julie, Richard, Tia, David and Barbara - along with Richard and Tia's young children Cyra, Otto and Nell - look forward to meeting you.